Exposing Applications

 HTTPS Target

-Ingress object can expose applications use HTTPS procol instead of HTTP, i.e., communication between ingress and application is encrypted as well.
-In this case, you need to add nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"
+The Ingress object can expose applications that use HTTPS protocol instead of HTTP, i.e. the communication between the ingress and the application is also encrypted.
+In this case, you need to add nginx.ingress.kubernetes.io/backend-protocol: "HTTPS" annotation to the ingress object.

 Other Applications